A small sample from our current exhibition Enjoy - the mumok Collection in Change.

-The mumok's multimedia guide is available free of charge via iOS and Android, so you can also take a tour of the exhibitions from home.
+The mumok's multimedia guide can be accessed free of charge via iOS and Android, so you can also take a tour of the exhibitions from home.
 Have fun!